nicolaydammer/documentation/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md                    # The documentation homepage.
+        server.md                   # setup a ubuntu server from scratch reverse_proxy_docs.md       # reverse nginx proxy with ssl database.md                 # Database and phpmyadmin setup
+        pihole.md                   # Setup pihole with dns
-        documentation_server.md     # Docker documentation about all the used containers on multiple hosts and how it's configured.
+        portainer.md                # Setup portainer on host and other hosts documentation_server.md     # Docker documentation about all the used containers on multiple hosts and how it's configured.